ArchiMageAlex/off_converter/README.md

     # every tic print progress
     com.nfp.converters.csv2postgres.tic=100000

+If You want to add data at the specific PostgreSQL instance, place application.properties file at the desired location and point an application to it with parameter:

+    --spring.config.location=file:///Users/home/config/application.properties

 ### Running guide
 Place OpenFoodFacts products csv file to path and point it at the program parameters.